JordenGershenson/halloween-2025-app/game-rules.md

 - Look around for physical clues hidden throughout the location
 - Each clue has a **4-character code** written on it
 - Codes can contain letters and numbers (e.g., "AB12", "X7Y9")
+- Some quests require an extra passphrase to complete!

 ### 2. Entering Codes
 - Enter each code you find into the app on the main page